A7R7/A7R7.github.io/content/posts/hyprland-configuration/index.md

 ## Pyprland {#pyprland}

-Pyprland hosts process for multiple Hyprland plugins.
+[Pyprland](https://github.com/hyprland-community/pyprland) is not part of hyprland.
+It is a community driven program that hosts process for multiple Hyprland plugins.
+It is a program, therefore you don't need to install it the plugin way.

+Below are configurations for pyprland.
+All the json codes are tangled to `pyprland.json`, and other codes are tangled to `hyprland.conf`

 ### Core {#core}